Jeo Baby: Career

 Jeo Baby started his career in the entertainment industry by writing for Television sitcoms in 2010.
 He was involved in scripting the initial episodes of popular television sitcoms Marimayam, 'Uppum Mulakum' and 'M80 Moosa'.

 He made his directional movie debut through the Malayalam movie '2 Penkuttikal' which was released in 2016.
 His second movie Kunju Daivam was released in 2017.
 In 2020 he directed Kilometers and Kilometers which has Tovino Thomas playing the lead role.
 The movie didn't get a theatrical release due to COVID-19 pandemic & premiered directly on Malayalam satellite channel Asianet followed by an OTT release on Netflix.

 His fourth Malayalam film, The Great Indian Kitchen, which has Suraj Venjaramoodu & Nimisha Sajayan playing the lead roles, was directly released on 'NeeStream' OTT platform on 15 January 2021.
 The movie was later officially released on Amazon Prime.
-The film was successful, with a Tamil remake being released in 2023 and a Hindi one in the works.
+The film was successful, with a Tamil remake being released in 2023 and a 2024 Hindi remake Mrs. (film).

 Jeo Baby stated that it had given him the confidence to take more risks for his own 2023 film Kaathal – The Core.
 Starring Mammootty (who also financed the film and decided to collaborate with Jeo Baby after watching The Great Indian Kitchen) and Jyothika in the lead roles, the film has been praised as a serious and sensitive drama about a panchayat candidate navigating societal reactions and his relationships after his wife outs him as gay to end their loveless marriage.